-Greenland blocking has been shown to cause melting events of the Greenland Ice Sheet (Fettweis et al., 2013; McLeod and Mote, 2015; Hermann et al., 2020; Hanna et al., 2021), by mainly reducing the cloud cover, increasing temperatures (Chen and Luo, 2017), and changing the surface energy budget (Ward et al., 2020, and references therein), which can impact global sea level rise (Van den Broeke et al., 2016).
+Blocking in the atmosphere is a persistent quasi-stationary anticyclonic anomaly that disrupts the westerly flow (Rex, 1950).
+Often occurring in mid-latitude regions such as Greenland and Europe/Scandinavia (Treidl et al., 1981; Davini et al., 2014), it has profound impacts on surface weather, leading to temperature extremes such as cold spells in winter (Trigo et al., 2004; Sillmann and Croci-Maspoli, 2009) and heat waves in summer (Pfahl and Wernli, 2012; Schaller et al., 2018).
+Blocking over Greenland is shown to last longer than blocking over other regions (e.g. Davini et al., 2012; Drouard et al., 2021).
+Moreover, Greenland blocking has been shown to cause melting events of the Greenland Ice Sheet (Fettweis et al., 2013; McLeod and Mote, 2015; Hermann et al., 2020; Hanna et al., 2021) by mainly reducing the cloud cover, increasing temperatures (Chen and Luo, 2017) and changing the surface energy budget (Ward et al., 2020, and references therein), which can impact global sea-level rise (Van den Broeke et al., 2016).
 In addition to the local impact, Greenland blocking is also associated with temperature anomalies over the whole Northern Hemisphere (Chen and Luo, 2017).
 It is therefore crucial that models correctly represent blocking in order to accurately simulate its impacts and potential future changes.
 Unfortunately, blocking frequency over the North Atlantic is still underestimated by the large majority of climate models despite some improvements in recent years (see Davini and D'Andrea, 2020, for a review).
-Moreover, as blocking events are also sporadic and exhibit a large natural variability (Woollings et al., 2018), some models will not simulate enough blocking events to robustly investigate the mechanisms leading to blocking, hence the need for very long simulations or many different realizations of the same experiment.
-In the present study, we make use of large ensembles of climate models with relatively coarse spatial resolutions that provide a broad sampling of the internal variability of the atmosphere to investigate the biases in Greenland blocking and the dynamical driving from Rossby wave breaking (RWB).
-Moreover, knowing these biases, we will look at how changes in RWB in a 2°C warmer world will shape future Greenland blocking frequency and pattern.
+Moreover, as blocking events are also sporadic and exhibit a large natural variability (Woollings et al., 2018), some models will not simulate enough blocking events to robustly investigate the mechanisms leading to blocking, hence the need for very long simulations or many different realisations of the same experiment.
+In the present study, we make use of large ensembles of climate models with relatively coarse spatial resolutions that provide a broad sampling of the internal variability in the atmosphere to investigate the biases in Greenland blocking and the dynamical driving from Rossby wave breaking (RWB).
+Moreover, knowing these biases, we will look at how changes in RWB in a 2 °C warmer world will shape the future Greenland blocking frequency and pattern.